Admissions Process for EMT Program

 Step 1: South Florida State College Admission Requirements

-Submit your official high school transcript, GED, or equivalent verifying that you have graduated from high school.
+Submit your official high school transcript, GED, or equivalent verifying that you graduated from high school.
 Each transcript must come directly from your school to the SFSC Admissions Office via the mail or by electronic transfer.

 Submit the official transcript from each college in which you attended credit courses.

-Step 3: Requirements After Acceptance to the EMT-Basic Program
+Step 2: Requirements After Acceptance to the EMT-Basic Program

 If you are among the successful candidates, you will be notified via the email address you provided on your application.
-Once you are accepted, you must submit the following documents to the EMT Program administration, located in the Public Safety Building, Room CC-102.
+Once you are accepted, you will be contacted to discuss admission into the next available cohort of students and your name and contact information will be added to the SFSC EMT program waitlist.
+Failure to attend the mandatory program orientation may forfeit acceptance, and the applicant may be removed from the waiting list.

-At the mandatory EMT Program orientation, applicants who submit all required documents will be given an authorization to register for EMT program courses.
+At the mandatory EMT Program orientation, applicants who submit all required documents will be given authorization to register for EMT program courses.

 General Information